Find Trade Colleges

 Around 95% of students who apply get accepted.
 Around 39% of accepted students are men, and 60% are women.

-Roughly 58% of students at SIUC take out loans to pay for college.
+Approximately 58% of the students who attend this school take out loans.
 The average amount of student loans is $6,969 a year.
 SIUC has a 2.4% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #13